 Communication is everything during installation

 Solar projects involve permitting delays, utility coordination, inspection scheduling, and weather dependencies.
 Timelines will shift.
+What matters is how you’re kept informed.

 Ask: